jaegertracing/jaeger-ui/packages/jaeger-ui/src/utils/tracking/README.md

 The `+33 -56` means there are 33 inserted lines and 56 deleted lines in the edits made to the two tracked files.

-Note: The git status is determined when the build is generated or when `yarn start` is initially executed to start the dev server.
+Note: The git status is determined when the build is generated or when `npm run start` is initially executed to start the dev server.

 #### Event: Label - Breadcrumbs